What does the Microsoft license with Duke mean to you?

 What kind of licenses are there?

 All of the licensed software is available to Duke users while they are part of Duke.
 However, there are also circumstances under which users can acquire licenses that extend use beyond their stay at Duke.

 How does the licensing work in practice?

-Much of Microsoft's software is protected from piracy by requiring an account or a "key" that is entered.
+Some of Microsoft's software is protected from piracy by requiring an account or a "key" that is entered.
 In some cases, an institutional key is entered by Academic Technologies on the user's behalf; in the others, the user is issued an individual key.
 Other software is available under an "online activation" scheme – the software reactivates itself every few days for six months at a time, as long as the computer is on the Duke network or connected to the network via VPN.
-After half a year away from the Duke network, the software deactivates and loses functionality.
+After half a year away from the Duke network, the software may deactivate and lose functionality.
+Still other software requires a NetID login to keep functioning.

 How is Academic Technologies supporting this license?